 Twenty-four students will be chosen to participate in the SUPER program.
 Students will be chosen based on merit, eligibility, and an application process.

-To be eligible to apply for the SUPER Program and the chance for a scholarship, a high school senior or transfer student with first year standing…
+To be eligible to apply for the SUPER Program and the opportunity for a scholarship, a high school senior or transfer student with first year standing…

 In order to be eligible to receive an offer of a position in this program, as soon as possible and with a priority deadline of March 1 (applications are encouraged after this date, as the program will not fill until mid-May), the student

-Eligibility requirements will continue throughout the four years of College including participation in beneficial program activities, GPA minimum, and choice of major.
+Eligibility requirements will continue throughout the four years of College including participation in beneficial program activities, GPA minimum, choice of major, and submission of FAFSA.

 There is a shortage of qualified scientists and engineers in the U.S., and this federally funded program is meant to recruit and retain the best prospects who will become the nation’s future scientists and engineers.
 These students are the future of their fields, and we intend to do everything we can to make a high quality education possible for them.